-- We uphold the pioneering spirit of our founders by challenging convention and encouraging our students and staff to explore the boundaries of practice and thinking in our art forms.
+- We uphold the pioneering spirit of our founders by challenging convention and encouraging our students and staff to explore the boundaries of practice and thinking in our art forms

-We are open to new possibilities and alert to continual, rapid change across the social, cultural and educational environments in which we operate.
-We equip our students with the attitudes and attributes to make careers as confident and enterprising artistic entrepreneurs.
+- We aim to be at the forefront of developments in our art forms and to equip our students with the attitudes and attributes to make life-long careers as confident and adaptable artistic leaders

 - We seek to share the benefits of collaborative creative methods, languages and tools with partners in the arts industry and in education as well as within our own learning community

 Ethical and inclusive

-We respect and value all members of our community, celebrating the contribution of a diverse population of students and staff in providing a rich learning experience and environment.
+- We respect and value all members of our community, celebrating the contribution of a diverse population of students and staff in providing a rich learning experience and environment.

-- We promote to our students an ethos that esteems the active contribution of the artist in society, which we exemplify as an organisation that always looks outward and deploys its expertise and resources for the public benefit.
+- We promote to our students an ethos that esteems the active contribution of the artist in society, which we exemplify as an organisation that always looks outward and deploys its expertise and resources for the public benefit